buruzaemon/natto/README.md

 -  Fork the project.
 -  Start a feature/bugfix branch.
 -  Commit and push until you are happy with your contribution.
 -  Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-I use [Test::Unit](http://ruby-doc.org/stdlib/libdoc/test/unit/rdoc/classes/Test/Unit.html) since it is simple and it works.
+I use [MiniTest::Unit](http://rubydoc.info/gems/minitest/MiniTest/Unit) as it is very natural and easy-to-use.
--  Please try not to mess with the Rakefile, version, or history.
+-  Please try not to mess with the Rakefile, CHANGELOG, or version.
 If you must have your own version, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Changelog
 Please see the {file:CHANGELOG} for this gem's release history.